dr-matt-smith/php-symfony-6-book/00_content/part01/chapter02.md

 There should not be any (non-debug) routes yet.
 All routes starting with an underscore `_` symbol are debugging routes used by the verye useful Symfony profiler - this creates the information footer at the bottom of our pages when we are developing Symfony applications.

- but let's check at the console by typing `php bin/console debug:router`:
+ but let's check at the console by typing `symfony console debug:router`:

 ```
-    $ php bin/console debug:router
+    $ symfony console debug:router
          -------------------------- -------- -------- ------ -----------------------------------
           Name                       Method   Scheme   Host   Path
          -------------------------- -------- -------- ------ -----------------------------------